irfanhakim-as/charts/mika/flex/README.md

 ## Chart configurations

-> [!NOTE]
-> Refer to the chart values file directly for more detailed configuration options including their descriptions and sample values.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | bazarr.customConfigs | list | `[]` | Optional custom configurations to be mounted as a file inside the Bazarr container.
 Items: `.mountPath`, `.subPath`, `.config`. |